adelin-b/yawhich-key/README.md

 `./yawhich-key`

 Configure your custom commands inside `./layers/core.json` (core.json is the entry point by default) and chain them by calling `./yawhich-key layers/custom-layer.json`
+(of course yawich-key is unixporn compliant and can be customized through pywal, themer, env variable)
 ```json
 // foo.json
 [